cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/object-store/configuring-cors-for-object-storage.md

 ## S3 CORS configuration

 JASMIN's DataCore (previously Caringo) S3 object storage allows domain owners to configure Cross-Origin Resource Sharing (CORS) at bucket level.
-This article assumes you have read the {{<link "s3-tools">}}this help article{{</link>}} which introduces the object store and the use of the `s3cmd` command line tool.
+This article assumes you have read [this help article]({{% ref "s3-tools/#using-rclone" %}}) which introduces the object store and the use of the `s3cmd` command line tool.

 ## Prerequisites